zvapa/udacity-data-analyst-nanodegree-projects/explore-bikeshare-data/README.md

 ## Usage (command line):
 1. To install dependencies (Pandas): navigate to your cloned repo and run `pip install -r requirements.txt` or `pipenv install` if using `pipenv`
 2. Run `bikeshare.py`

-### Notes to students:
-This project has already been submitted to Udacity, which have strict rules regarding plagiarism.
-If you are enrolled in this nanodegree please try doing the projects yourself before looking at this code, and only use it as an inspiration.
-Remember that you do yourself a disservice by just copying other people's code.
-Good luck!